dbousfie/1026eboessay/syllabus.md

 Is there a such thing as 'overciting'?
 Cite appropriately and show you know how to cite
-If you keep citing everything everywhere endlessly your essay will appear to have none of your ideas or analysis or thoughts Formatting & Organization
+If you keep citing everything everywhere endlessly your essay will appear to have none of your ideas or analysis or thoughts What if I have a scholarly academic journal source which uses eLocator instead of page numbers?
+Some scholarly academic journals are online only and may not have page numbers
+NOTE: it is your responsibility to ensure you check if the journal uses page numbers and it just also posted online or if it is truly all online and only uses eLocators
+MLA - MLA style allows that if a journal uses an article number instead of page numbers, place the article number where the page range normally goes
+Works Cited:
+Fernandez, Lucia M., et al. “Thermal Adaptation in High-Altitude Amphibians.”
+Journal of Experimental Zoology, vol. 329, no. 4, e20245, 2024.
+In-line Citation:
+(Fernandez e20245)
+Chicago - Chicago style allows article numbers or eLocators to be used in place of page ranges: you simply place the eLocator in the position where page numbers normally go:
+Bibliography:
+Fernandez, Lucia M., David H. Cho, and Priya N. Patel.
+“Thermal Adaptation in High-Altitude Amphibians.”
+Journal of Experimental Zoology 329, no. 4 (2024): e20245.
+Footnote/Endnote:
+Lucia M. Fernandez, David H. Cho, and Priya N. Patel, “Thermal Adaptation in High-Altitude Amphibians,” Journal of Experimental Zoology 329, no. 4 (2024): e20245.
+Formatting & Organization
 Should I make time to edit?
 Yes